The blood vessels on the retina's surface can

 from a point) and circular motion (clockwise or counter-clockwise).

-of movements, such as occur in your surroundings as you walk
+movements, such as occur in your surroundings as you walk through

-by the dorsal pathway for many purposes: to extract relevant information
+dorsal pathway for many purposes: to extract relevant information about the objects

-path that visual signals follow up through each of the
+that visual signals follow up through each of the hierarchical

-hierarchical levels of the visual system, there are also
+levels of the visual system, there are also numerous

 This complexity is at least partly attributable to the